 “…It was the most dastardly, cowardly act I ever saw, and this was what is recorded in history as the Great Sand Creek Battle.
 The truth of the matter was that it was a band of friendly Indians massacred by a regiment of white savages, the hundred day men.”

-If possible, therefore, researchers should visit CC Special Collections and consult the original rather than depend solely upon the transcription.
+If possible, therefore, researchers should visit CC Special Collections and consult the original rather than depend solely upon the reconstruction.